 Treating Side Effects

-- Ask your doctor or nurse how to prevent or lessen constipation.
-Constipation can become a serious side effect.
-If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories.
+- If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories.

 - Mouth care is very important.
-Your mouth care should consist of gently cleaning your teeth or dentures and rinsing your mouth with a mixture of ½ teaspoon salt in 8 ounces of water or ½ teaspoon sodium bicarbonate (baking soda) in 8 ounces of water.
+Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or ½ teaspoon of baking soda in 8 ounces of water.
 This should be done at least after each meal and at bedtime.

 - If you have mouth sores, avoid mouthwash that has alcohol.
 Also avoid alcohol and smoking because they can bother your mouth and throat.